 Pinterest rocks for Newbie Bloggers.
 Yes seriously!
-Currently it has to be the easiest way to drive traffic to your brand new blog or website.
-When you’re waiting for Google to recognise that you even exist, Pinterest can come to the rescue.
+Currently it has to be the easiest way to drive web traffic to your brand new blog or website.
+When you’re waiting for Google to recognize that you even exist, Pinterest can come to the rescue.
 You just need to treat it like a search engine and learn your Pinterest SEO.

 But surely Pinterest is a social media platform?
 Well yes and no. If you think social media is all about commenting on posts, liking, following and unfollowing, then no Pinterest is not a social media platform.
 It works completely differently…

 If you’re brand new to Pinterest, you need to read my post:

 It will tell you everything you need to know to set up your business account and start using rich pins.